Cristiano642/MoviesAPI/README.md

 # How to use

+Just type a movie you're looking for in the search bar

+# Demo

-To see my page, you can simply access the link:
+To see my page, you can simply access the link: https://moviefinder-sgd6.onrender.com/

-https://moviefinder-sgd6.onrender.com/

 # How to contribute